Jash-2000/Arduino-Projects/Basic Tutorials/Readme.md

 ---

-## Description of each sketch.

-  * **Clap** - This sketch contains a simple application wherein the user can control all the home applicances by making clapping patterns.
-This project can also be extended to an IoT project and the code base for it is contained in the **IoT subdirectory** inside the clap folder.
-  *
----

 Apart from my tutorials, I would refer everyone to refer Jeremy Blum's Book Titled [Exploring Arduino: Techniques in Engineering Wizardry](https://www.amazon.in/Exploring-Arduino-Techniques-Engineering-Wizardry/dp/1118549368#:~:text=Learn%20to%20easily%20build%20gadgets,%2C%20and%20human%2Dcomputer%20interaction.)

 ![51VrjgDxUnL _AC_UL600_SR600,600_](https://user-images.githubusercontent.com/47540320/114089723-1e134480-98d4-11eb-90af-ed42d3f1ad34.jpg)